flaskevann/console-encryption/README.md

 Run <code>> Encryption.exe</code> with no input:

 <pre>
-Console Encryption can generate keys, encrypt and decrypt text.
+Console Encryption generates keys, encrypts and decrypts text.

 AES uses:
 ==============================================================================
-'Encryption.exe AES 128' generates a 128 key and 128 IV for you.
+'ce.exe AES 128' generates a 128 key and 128 IV for you.
-'Encryption.exe AES 192' generates a 192 key and 128 IV for you.
+'cen.exe AES 192' generates a 192 key and 128 IV for you.
-'Encryption.exe AES 256' generates a 256 key and 128 IV for you.
+'ce.exe AES 256' generates a 256 key and 128 IV for you.
-'Encryption.exe AES encrypt "your text" key iv' encrypts text for you.
+'ce.exe AES encrypt "your text" key iv' encrypts text for you.
-'Encryption.exe AES decrypt cipher key iv' decrypts cipher for you.
+'ce.exe AES decrypt cipher key iv' decrypts cipher for you.

 Some RSA uses:
 ==============================================================================
-'Encryption.exe RSA 1024' generates a 1024 public key and private key for you.
+'ce.exe RSA 1024' generates a 1024 public key and private key for you.
-'Encryption.exe RSA 2048' generates a 2048 public key and private key for you.
+'ce.exe RSA 2048' generates a 2048 public key and private key for you.
-'Encryption.exe RSA encrypt "your text" public_key' encrypts text for you.
+'ce.exe RSA encrypt "your text" public_key' encrypts text for you.
-'Encryption.exe RSA decrypt cipher private_key' decrypts cipher for you.
+'ce.exe RSA decrypt cipher private_key' decrypts cipher for you.

 Skeptic?
 ==============================================================================
-'Encryption.exe test' runs tests of all uses listed above!
+'ce.exe test' runs tests of all uses listed above!
 </pre>

 ### Other uses